Dr. Johnny Hartz Søraker is Assistant Professor of Philosophy of technology at the Department of Philosophy, University of Twente.

 - Soraker, Johnny H. 2010.
 The Neglect of Reason: A Plea for Rationalist Accounts of the Effects of Virtual Violence.
 In C. Wankel and S. Malleck, eds., Emerging Ethical Issues of Life in Virtual Worlds.
 Charlotte, NC: Information Age Publishing, pp. 15-32. available online

-- Brey, Philip and Søraker, Johnny H. 2009.
+- Brey, P. & Søraker, J. H. (2009).
 Philosophy of Computing and Information Technology.
-In A. Meijers, ed., Philosophy of Technology and Engineering Sciences.
-Vol IX in D. Gabbay, P. Thagard and J. Woods, eds., Handbook of the Philosophy of Science.
-Amsterdam: Elsevier, pp. 1341-1408. available online
+In A. Meijers (Ed.), Philosophy of Technology and Engineering Sciences (pp. 1341-1408).
+Vol IX in D. Gabbay, P. Thagard and J. Woods (Eds.), Handbook of the Philosophy of Science.
+Amsterdam: Elsevier. click to open pdf

 - Soraker, J.H.
 2008.
 Global Freedom of Expression within Non-textual Frameworks.
 Information society 24 (1):40-46. available online